Create your best hormone health with East Asian medicine (a guide).

 Eat to Nourish and Heal: lots of fiber, beans, broccoli, broccoli sprouts, cauliflower, cabbage, kohlrabi, brussels sprouts, parsley, romaine lettuce, asparagus, radish, apple cider vinegar, spices that help move Qi: mint, basil, garlic, turmeric, rosemary, thyme,

-A small amount of sour foods such as lemon water in the morning.
+A small amount of sour foods, such as lemon water, in the morning.

 Focus on: enjoying moderate movement most days is key to helping move stuck stress from your body.
 Caring for your stress responses and emotional health is also very helpful.
-Nurture your nervous system, process your thoughts, feelings, and emotions (journal, R.A.I.N.), practice healthy boundaries (don’t take on more than you can handle).
+Nurture your nervous system, process your thoughts, feelings, and emotions (journal, R.A.I.N.), and practice healthy boundaries (don’t take on more than you can handle).

 Try acupuncture, body gua sha, or massage.